-- 1.1 Answer the following questions: - a) What according to Gandhi does training of the spirit imply? - b) What attempts at spiritual training left Gandhi dissatisfied? - c) What does the writer mean when he says the teacher must be 'mindful of his p's and q's'? - d) Why does the writer say that the teacher must be an 'Eternal object lesson' to his pupils? - e) Why was Gandhi particularly angry with one student in his school? - f) What did Gandhi feel immediately after he hit the student? - g) What impact did this episode have on the student? - h) What was Gandhi's opinion on corporal punishment? - 1.2 On the basis of your reading of the passage, answer the following questions by choosing from the options given: $(1 \times 4 = 4)$ - a) According to the writer, all training without the culture of the spirit \ - i) is important ii) was useless but essential - iii) was harmless iv) was useless and could be harmful - b) Spiritual training was given by \\\\ - i) making students read from scriptures - ii) making students memorize and recite hymn - iii) exercise of the spirit - iv) making students read from books on moral training - c) 'They thus became my teachers', by this Gandhi meant that - i) he learnt from his students ii) he imitated his students - iii) he had to live a disciplined life for the sake of his students - iv) he became very strict - d) Corporal punishment can be justified if\ - i) a student is rude and indisciplined ii) if it is prompted by anger - iii) if it is prompted by a desire to punish - iv) if it is an expression only of distress.
-Read the following passage carefully and answer the questions:
+- 1.1 Answer the following questions: - What according to Gandhi does training of the spirit imply? a) - b) What attempts at spiritual training left Gandhi dissatisfied? - What does the writer mean when he says the teacher must be 'mindful of his c) p's and q's'? - Why does the writer say that the teacher must be an 'Eternal object lesson' to his d) pupils? - Why was Gandhi particularly angry with one student in his school? e) - What did Gandhi feel immediately after he hit the student? f) - What impact did this episode have on the student? g) - What was Gandhi's opinion on corporal punishment? h) - 1.2 On the basis of your reading of the passage, answer the following questions by choosing from the options given: $(1 \times 4 = 4)$ - According to the writer, all training without the culture of the spirit a) - i) is important ii) - was harmless iii)